tniessen/node-pqclean/README.md

 ### Building for the web (Deno, browsers, etc.)

+[Emscripten](https://emscripten.org/) and a recent version of Node.js are required to build the web distribution, which is based on WebAssembly.
+If you encounter any problems despite having installed `emcc`, please open an issue.

 Clone the repository and run `npm run build-wasm && npm run build-web`.
 This will produce the web distribution in `web/dist`.